trulsbv/Football-Public/README.md

 # A work in progress looking at fotball data from transfermarkt.com

 This is my current procastination project.
 I fetch data from transfermarkt.com to see how different teams performs during the season.

+Required dependencies:
+* pandas
+* graphviz
+* randomcolor
+* matplotlib
+* seaborn

 Run it by cloning the project and running app/main.py.
 !
 THIS WILL BE SLOW THE FIRST TIME IT IS RUN !